bjorngun/Python-APIs/README.md

 ## Features

-- Active Directory Integration: Query and manipulate AD users and groups using LDAP.
+- **Active Directory Integration:** Query and manipulate AD users and groups using LDAP.
-- SQL Database Connectivity: Manage database connections and perform operations using SQLAlchemy.
+- **SQL Database Connectivity:** Manage database connections and perform operations using SQLAlchemy.
-- Data Models: Represent AD users with a Python class that maps to a SQL database schema.
+- **Data Models:** Represent AD users with a Python class that maps to a SQL database schema.
-- Services Layer: Provides business logic and utility functions for higher-level operations.
+- **Services Layer:** Provides business logic and utility functions for higher-level operations.
-- Unit Testing: Includes tests with mocking to validate functionality without requiring actual connections.
+- **Unit Testing:** Includes tests with mocking to validate functionality without requiring actual connections.
-- Linting and Code Quality: Configured with Pylint for maintaining code standards and conventions.
+- **Linting and Code Quality:** Configured with Pylint for maintaining code standards and conventions.

 ## Getting Started

 ### Prerequisites

-- Python 3.8 or higher
+- **Python 3.10 or higher**
-- Virtual Environment: Recommended to use a virtual environment to manage dependencies.
+- **Virtual Environment:** Recommended to use a virtual environment to manage dependencies.
-- Active Directory Access: Necessary permissions to interact with your organization's AD.
+- **Active Directory Access:** Necessary permissions to interact with your organization's AD.
-- SQL Server Access: Access to a SQL Server database if you plan to use the SQL functionalities.
+- **SQL Server Access:** Access to a SQL Server database if you plan to use the SQL functionalities.

-## Installation
+### Installation

-Clone the Repository
+- Clone the Repository

 ```sh
 git clone https://github.com/your-username/python-apis.git
 cd python-apis
 ```

-Create and Activate a Virtual Environment
+- Create and Activate a Virtual Environment

 ```sh
 python -m venv venv
 source venv/bin/activate   # On Windows: venv\Scripts\activate
 ```

-Upgrade pip
+- Upgrade pip

 ```sh
 python -m pip install --upgrade pip
 ```

-Install Dependencies
+- Install Dependencies

 ```sh
 pip install -r requirements.txt